big-andy-coates/populace/populace-core/README.md

 [Registering Customisations](#registering-customisations) for an explanation of the different levels.

-In addition, a special type of instance factory, called a `NullObjectStrategy`, can be installed to handle any null `Object` i.e. a field or element where no type information is available and the current value is null.
-Populace does not have enough information to populate the element, but you may chose to do handle this however you like.
+In addition, a special type of instance factory, called a `NullObjectStrategy`, can be installed to handle any null `Object` s i.e. fields or elements where no type information is available, i.e. they are either of type `Object` or their type information can't be resolved, and the current value is null.
+In such situations Populace does not have enough information to populate the element, but you may chose to do handle this however you like by installing a custom `NullObjectStrategy`.

 Instance factories can be installed as shown below: